przemyslawren/pacman/README.md

 <h1>Pacman</h1>
 <h2>Simple app created for my Java OOP classes</h2>
 This project is a Java-based implementation of the classic Pacman game, developed as part of OOP coursework.
-It utilizes the Model-View-Controller (MVC) design pattern and leverages the AWT/Swing libraries for its graphical user interface.
+It utilizes the Model-View-Controller (MVC) design pattern, where in this project I decided to hold most of the logic inside of the Model.
+It leverages the AWT/Swing libraries for its graphical user interface.
 <br><br>
 Key features include:
 <br><br>